 - NSILT Nitrogen Inputs The methods used to estimate nitrogen inputs for each pollutant source were based on a detailed synthesis of information, including direct water quality measurements, census data, surveys following University of Florida-Institute of Food and Agricultural Sciences (UF-IFAS) trainings, WWTF permits, published scientific studies and reports, and information obtained in meetings with agricultural producers, WMDs and FDACS.
 For some pollutant source categories, nitrogen inputs were obtained using assumptions and extrapolations and, as a result, these inputs may be further refined if more detailed information becomes available.
 More details on the NSILT methodology and assumptions are in the NSILT Technical Support Document in Appendix F. - OSTDS Inventory and Load Contribution A per capita contribution to an OSTDS of 10 lbs-N/year was used to calculate the loading from OSTDS.
-The average household contribution was estimated based on 2020 U.S. Census Bureau Data on the average number of people per household by county (Values ranged from 2.38 to 2.82 for the seven counties in the Suwannee River BMAP).
+The average household contribution was estimated based on 2020 U.S. Census Bureau Data on the average number of people per household by county (2.21 for Jefferson County and 2.38 for Madison County).

 The total number of OSTDS in the basin is estimated based on the Florida Water Management Inventory (FLWMI) data.
 OSTDS loading calculations in future BMAPs may be adjusted based on improved information on the number, location and type (conventional and enhanced nutrient-reducing) of existing septic systems, and will include updates on additional OSTDS installed in the area since the previous BMAP adoption.

 Note that all values listed in this report are rounded, while the actual calculations were completed using whole numbers.